1508vansh/Dynamic-Blog-Website/README.md

   - Used to make the website interactive.
   - The posts you add are displayed on the page using **DOM (Document Object Model)**.
   - Posts and notes are temporary and will disappear after you leave the page, as there’s no backend to store them.
+  - for each file i've written JavaScript saparately to avoid conflicts.
 ---

 ## 5 Future Enhancements: